Semrush helps you:

 Use a Number

-Numbers FORCE you to write insanely specific headlines.
+Numbers FORCE you to write specific headlines.

 For example, look at what happens when you take this bland headline…